BurnOutTrader/fund-forge/README.md

 ## Back Test Accuracy
 This was tested using only market orders, enter long, enter short, exit long enter short, however all other orders follow the same logic and should work accurately.

 Any slight differences in expected values will be due to rounding, I round profit to tick size and calulate by number of ticks, then round to 2 decimal places.

-I do this for each position opened or closed.
+I do this for each position opened or closed before stats are calulated.
 [Results of testing here](ledger_test/BACK_TEST_ACCURACY_README.md)